Transient trapping into metastable states in systems with competing orders: Fast cooling limit

 In this section we consider the fast cooling limit $t_m\rightarrow 0$ which illustrates the essential physics with minimal complexity.
 In the fast cooling limit the phase for the exponential amplification term in \equa{localoft} is simply

 and Eq.~\eqref{linearregime} for the crossover time $t_c$ is

 where we have set $a$ in \equa{localoft} to $\alpha_L$ without altering the leading behavior, and have defined

 which is in effect the usual Ginzburg parameter of the theory of critical phenomena.
+Similar results were previously presented by Lemonik and Mitra~\cite{Lemonik.2018} who noted the importance of the Ginzburg parameter in setting post-quench timescales.
 We see that $ t_c$ is logarithmically large if $\zeta$ is small, i.e. if mean field theory works well for equilibrium.
 At time $t_c$ of the fast order \RomanNumeralCaps{1}, the fluctuation of the slow order \RomanNumeralCaps{2} is smaller by the ratio

 which is much less than unity if $\gamma_2\alpha_{2L}<\gamma_1\alpha_{1L}$ and $\zeta \ll 1$.
 At this stage of the evolution the two order parameters are independent and the joint distribution of local amplitudes at a position $r$ is the product of Gaussians: